100acrebb/basewars/README.md

 * Easy to setup!
 * Easy to configure!
 * Easy to use entity bases!
+* Crashes recover lost player money!
+(Most of the time, it's not perfect)
+* Progression via a leveling system!
+(Also configurable!)
+* Automated Anti-SpawnKill!
+* Automated raiding!
+No more 'random raids'!
+* Custom chatbox!
+(People sell stuff like this ALONE for money...)
+* Built in Textscreens!
+(Better than the public version; parser based, no fixed line amt, ect, but no gui as of yet...)
+* Language support!
+(Per-server, sorry, it would be a pain to make it per-client now.)

 ## Installation

 ### Prerequisites
 * A CPPI Compliant prop-protection addon.
+* A fading door addon.

 ### Installing the gamemode
 * Drag it into ```garrysmod/gamemodes``` and extract it.